mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 	return Affinity\Config::create([

 		//
-		// The configuration type determines how doctrine's entity configuration is done.
+		// The configuration type determines how Doctrine's entity configuration is done.
 		// Possible values include:
 		//
-		// - annotations (config will be read from annotations on classes in your entity_root)
+		// - annotations (config will be read from annotations on classes in your `entity_root`)
-		// - yaml        (config will be read from YAML files in your config_root)
+		// - yaml		(config will be read from YAML files in your `config_root`)
-		// - xml         (config will be read from XML files in your config_root)
+		// - xml		 (config will be read from XML files in your `config_root`)
 		//

 		'config_type' => 'annotations',

+        //
+        // The `entity_root` and `config_root` will be relative to your inKWell application
+        // root unless you specify an absolute path (preceded with '/').
+        //

 		'entity_root' => 'user/entities',